 The first building on this new site was constructed by 1775 and the original plantation home had three large rooms and galleries all the way around.
 Servants quarters were built to the south and east of the home.

-As the Ellis family grew, some of their daughters married, but would stay on property- contributing their own stories and adaptations to the plantation over time.
+As the Ellis family grew, some of their daughters married but would stay on the property- contributing their own stories and adaptations to the plantation over time.
 When Ellis passed away on November 6, 1792, at the age of 60, his daughter, Mary Ellis Farar married Capt.
 Benjamin Farar and took the reins over Laurel Hill, until the Summer of 1820 when Mrs. Farar and her children contracted Yellow Fever while traveling to the Gulf Coast.
-They would all succumb, except for one daughter, Anna
+They would all succumb, except for one daughter, Anna.

 Anna Farrar and Dr. Newton Mercer

-During this time, Anna was aided by a U.S. Navy surgeon named Dr. William Newton Mercer and just a short time, they were married on June 2, 1823.
+During this time, Anna was aided by a U.S. Navy surgeon named Dr. William Newton Mercer, and in just a short time, they were married on June 2, 1823.
 It was time for a new generation to take the helm at Laurel Hill and Dr. Mercer proved more than capable of the job.
 Under his supervision, the plantation is said to have become the most productive it had been.

 But Mrs. Anna Farrar Mercer became affected by tuberculosis and her health suffered greatly for much of her life.
 The Mercer’s had 2 daughters, Mary (who died at 11) and Anna.
 Anna the younger also suffered from the illness which plagued her mother.